badoo/techblog/_posts/2015-06-22-lets-build-freehand-drawing-in-ios-part-2.markdown

 ### Undo implementation

-Now we have refactored our code and made it easier to reason about by having a list of commands that are executed in the canvas.
+Now we’ve refactored our code and made it easier to reason about by having a list of commands that are executed in the canvas.
 The remaining question is how to actually implement an undo.

-As you may recall, the way that Core Graphics works is that all changes are additive.
-This means that executing any API will draw on top of what previously was in the context.
-We also accumulate the drawing in an offscreen image that we are continuously modifying and replacing in the screen.
+As you may recall, the way that in Core Graphics all changes are additive.
+This means that executing any API will draw on top of what was there previously.
+We also store the drawing in an offscreen image that we are continuously modifying and replacing onscreen.

-A way to graphically see undo is as a deletion, but how do we express this in the terms of our API?
-We can approach it several ways, let's consider two of them:
+A way to see undo graphically is as a deletion, but how do we express this in the terms of our API?
+There are several ways, so let's consider just two of them:

-- A command knows how to undo itself, by drawing what was before it was executed.
+- A command knows how to undo itself, by drawing what was there before it was executed.
 - A command only knows how to *do* itself and undo is implemented at the queue level.

 ### Redoing whole queue

 We can think of undo as executing all commands but the last one in order, on an empty canvas.
-Implementing undo this way makes the code and commands simpler.
+Implementing undo this way makes code and commands simpler.
 The commands only need to know how to ‘do’ the action, but not how to ‘undo’ it.

-The drawback of this solution is that undoing will take longer time if the queue has many commands.
-The slowness is likely not to be perceived as the user taps a button.
+The drawback of this solution is that undoing will take longer if the queue has many commands.
+The slowness is likely not to be perceived by the user as they tap a button.
 Let's implement it and see if it will affect the user experience.

-We'll add a button to our toolbar, which will result on a method call of our new `FreehandDrawController`.
+We'll add a button to our toolbar, which will result in a method call of our new `FreehandDrawController`.
 The controller will then remove the last command from the queue, clear the canvas and execute all the other commands in order:

 {% highlight swift %}
 // FreeHandDrawController.swift